Table of contents

 Follow the safety instructions given to you at the various locations.

-If you have any difficulties, our “Public Welcome” volunteers are on hand to help.
-They can be easily identified by the armband or boater they wear.
+If you have any difficulties, our “Accueil du public” volunteers are on hand to help.
+They can be easily identified by the armband or straw hat they wear.

 Map of defibrillators: click here